 Ultimately, here’s what it comes down to: using martech to complement your strategy, sending perfectly placed recommendations, reminders, and follow-up communications that prove you know and love each individual in your database.

-Martech mixed with the brilliance of the marketer — who can create the very humanly authentic connection that customers need — is the secret sauce to doing effective personalization today.
+Martech mixed with the brilliance of the marketer — who can create a very humanly authentic connection that customers need — is the secret sauce to doing effective digital personalization today.

 ➤ Learn how Emarsys can help you create a personalized experience for your customers.